 What are the hamstrings and what do they do?

 Our hamstrings sit at the back of our legs behind the thigh and consist of three muscles: the semitendinosus, semimembranosus, and biceps femoris.
 The hamstrings extend from our pelvis to the bones of our lower legs and support the body to bend at the knees and move at the hips.
 Anytime you walk, climb stairs, run, or jump, your hamstrings are hard at work.
-Learn how to minimise injuries when running.

 In football and other fast-moving sports, the hamstrings also help us control the swing of our legs forward, for example, how far forward the leg swings when kicking a football.